socially-distant/cerberus/README.md

 # Cerberus
-A Hyperland Development desktop for my thinkpad.
+A Hyprland development desktop.

+This is a personalized image for my Thinkpad T480s laptop.